 We would point out that this blog is provided as a way of raising a subject for our readers.
 We recommend that if you are considering purchasing any safety equipment, you carry out your own research and consider all data available to allow an informed decision.

 The invention of the neck brace is down to just one man and sadly, a tragic accident.
 Back in the early 2000s South African doctor and avid motorcyclist Chris Leatt’s son was following in his father’s footsteps onto two wheels.
 At much the same time Leatt witnessed the death of a follow rider while on the racetrack.
 Keen to protect both his son and future generations of riders, the enterprising doctor started to develop a neck brace that would protect motorcyclists from injury.

 Leatt’s first neck brace was first marketed way back in 2004, offering cervical protection specific to off-road riders and racers alike.
 His invention took a good few years to be accepted by riders, but as the brace grew in popularity, other companies looked to develop their own versions to address the same risks.
-Siting alongside Leatt and their now wide range of braces and armour with integral braces, companies like Alpinestars, Atlas and EVS now market neck braces that for the most part do the same job as Leatt’s original back in 2004.
+Sitting alongside Leatt and their now wide range of braces and armour with integral braces, companies like Alpinestars, EVS now market neck braces that, for the most part, do the same job as Leatt’s original back in 2004.